Be All that You Can Be – or Just Be

 Your personal brain scanner

-Third, even when your situation is idyllic your brain is going to search for threats.
-The human body is designed to survive; not to have a great time.
-This was pointed out to me by my friend, Dr. Fred Luskin, who is the author of Forgive for Good.
+Third, even when your situation is idyllic your brain continues to search for threats.
+The human body is designed to firstsurvive; not to have a great time.
 Humans also have the problem in that danger can be created in our minds, which Dr. David Burns terms, “cognitive distortions”.
-White bears and ANTS
+These become our ego.
+The “stories” we create to feel better about ourselves are compilation of faulty thinking and “good self-esteem” is a massive cognitive distortion of labeling.

-Additionally, we make up stories in our heads about who we should be and then drive ourselves unmercifully to attain these heights.
-Since our “ideal self” is unattainable we have now set ourselves up for endless and progressive frustration.
+Many of us are driven by our self-critical voice, which represents the cognitive distortion of “should thinking.”
+Perfectionism is a particularly insidious version of it, and we may drive ourselves unmercifully to attain remarkable heights.
+Since our “ideal self” is unattainable we have set ourselves up for endless and progressive frustration.
 My son, Nick, and his best friend, Holt, were competing in mogul skiing at a national level their focus was on winning.
 If they lost, then they were pretty unhappy until the next event.
 David Elaimy, their performance coach and I kept trying to tell them to enjoy the process and be happy they were able to travel the world and compete.
 The day after Holt won the national championship he finally said, “You were right.
 I still have to get up and go to work.
 My life has not changed that much.”
+When your peace of mind is dependent on your circumstances or other’s opinions, you are at the mercy of them.

 Golf and life